oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab3-design-the-skill/design-the-skill.md

 4. Click + Value.
 For Value, type *10:00 AM*.
 For Synonyms, type *10am*, then click Enter.
 Type 10:00am, and then click Enter again.<br/> <br/>
-Here are the list of values and synonyms:<br/>
+Here is the list of values and synonyms:<br/>
   ![Create value list](images/create-value-list.png " ")
 8:30 AM	- 8:30, 8:30am, 8:30 am <br/>
 > **Note:** Hit the enter button after typing each synonym.